stephtf/fil-amfoodie/README.md

 # Fil-Am Food Blog

 ## Description
-The Fil-Am Food Blog contains recipes for Filipino and American dishes, as well as stories about my experiences making them.
-Users can view recipes and leave comments on each recipe page.
+The Fil-Am Food Blog is a recipe blog featuring Filipino and American dishes.
+Users can view recipes by category and leave comments and replies on each recipe page.

 ## Technologies
 * MongoDB